CipherGirl/blog/content/posts/2020-12-15-Outreachy-Blog-Everybody-Struggles/index.md

 ### ..So Does The Surviving

-Despite all these, the show must go on, right?
 The most crucial part is that whatever the struggle is we always have to find a way to tackle it and overcome it.
 Sometimes we succeed and sometimes don't.
 But we gain experiences from it and we grow.